Norecipes - Elevating Everyday Meals

 Ingredients for Onsen Tamago

 • Eggs - I used large eggs for this.
-If you use other sizes, you may need to adjust the times for Methods 1 and 2.
+If you use other sizes, you may need to adjust the cooking time for Methods 1 and 2 (The cooking time is less important for Method 3).
 I also recommend using the freshest eggs you can find, as these will have less loose albumen than older eggs.

 • Soy sauce - Any Japanese dark soy sauce (such as Kikkoman) will work.
-Keep in mind that Chinese dark soy sauce is not the same as Japanese dark soy sauce.
+Remember that Chinese dark soy sauce is different from Japanese dark soy sauce.

 • Sugar - The sugar balances out the sauce's saltiness and is not enough to make it obviously sweet.

-• Garnish - I prefer my onsen tamago without a garnish, but it's not very pretty looking.
-If you want to make it present better, you can garnish it with some chopped scallions or mitsuba.
+• Garnish - I prefer my onsen eggs without a garnish, but it's not very pretty.
+If you want to make it look better, you can garnish it with some chopped scallions or mitsuba.

-Here are three different ways you can make onsen eggs at home.
+Below I show you how to make onsen egg at home using three methods.
 The first method requires the least special equipment but is the trickiest to get right.
+The second method uses an appliance that you probably already own.
 The third method requires a special machine, but it is the easiest and most reliable method.

 Method 1: In a Pot

-This method doesn't require any special equipment, but it's also the most finicky and may require experimentation to find the perfect timing for your setup.
+This onsen egg recipe doesn't require any special equipment, but it's also the most finicky and may require some experimentation to dial it in.
 In my testing, slight differences in variables such as the temperature of the tap water, the temperature of the eggs, or the thickness of the pot can make a big difference in the time it takes to get a perfect onsen tamago.
-This method is also the most time-sensitive, as a five-minute difference in cooking time can mean the difference between a raw egg yolk and a mostly set yolk.
+This method is also the most time-sensitive, as a five-minute difference in cooking time can mean the difference between a raw egg yolk and a luscious custard-like yolk.

 Japanese hot spring egg (onsen tamago) served with savory dashi broth.